The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 The glass-roofed shopping gallery will be home to Edinburgh’s first Lego store, a variety of locally owned restaurants, and Scotland’s first W Hotel by year’s end.
 Over the next few weeks, forty new stores will open there, including a beauty boutique from Harrods.

 Three separate sections of the centre’s hotel and apartment complex will open between now and 2022.
-According to Retail Gazette, Martin Perry, director of development for St. James Quarter, Covid-19 regulations like social separation and mask-wearing are in effect as of the centre’s opening amid Level Two in Scotland.
+According to Retail Gazette, Martin Perry, director of development for St. James Quarter, COVID-19 regulations like social separation and mask-wearing are in effect as of the centre’s opening amid Level Two in Scotland.

-Q: What are the biggest shopping centres in the UK in 2023?
+Q: What are the biggest shopping centres in the UK in 2025?

-A: According to recent data, the 7 biggest shopping centres in the UK in 2023 are: Westfield London, Westfield Stratford City, Intu Lakeside, Manchester Arndale, Bullring & Grand Central Birmingham, Liverpool ONE, and Bluewater Shopping Centre.
+A: According to recent data, the 7 biggest shopping centres in the UK in 2025 are: Westfield London, Westfield Stratford City, Intu Lakeside, Manchester Arndale, Bullring & Grand Central Birmingham, Liverpool ONE, and Bluewater Shopping Centre.

 Q: What kind of stores can I find in these shopping centres?